Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 Expose `debug_listen` functionalities via a Unix domain socket under the Kong prefix.

-This option allows local users to use "kong debug" command to invoke various debug functionalities without needing to enable `debug_listen` ahead of time.
+This option allows local users to use `kong debug` command to invoke various debug functionalities without needing to enable `debug_listen` ahead of time.

 **Default:** `on`